-Rezoning Application Addendum #1

-Comprehensive Plan Analysis OFFICE LISE ONLY

-The applicant is asked to analyze the impact of the rezoning request and its consistency with the Comprehensive Plan.
-The applicant is also asked to explain how the rezoning request is reasonable and in the public interest.
-OFFICE USE ONLY Rezoning case #
+Comprehensive Plan Analysis The applicant is asked to analyze the impact of the rezoning request and its consistency with the Comprehensive Plan.
+The applicant is also asked to explain how the rezoning request is reasonable and in the public OFFICE USE ONLY Rezoning case

 Statement of Consistency

-Provide brief statements regarding whether the rezoning request is consister designation, the urban form map, and any applicable policies contained within
+Provide brief statements regarding whether the rezoning request is consistent with the future land use designation, the urban form map, and any applicable policies contained within the 2030 Comprehensive Plan.

-Public Benefits

-Provide brief statements explaining how the rezoning request is reasonable a and in the public interest.